Not For Distribution To United States Newswire Services Or For Dissemination In The United States

 The parties have agreed that, upon the completion of the debt settlement, the original loan agreement will terminate.
 It is expected that, upon the completion of the debt settlement, subject to receipt of the requisite approvals, the Company will issue 5,572,980 Common Shares to the Hummingbird.
 Any securities issued in connection with the debt settlement will be issued in reliance on certain prospectus and registration exemptions under applicable securities legislation and will be subject to customary hold periods under thereunder.

 About Bunker Hill Mining Corp.

-Bunker Hill Mining Corp. has an option to acquire 100% of the saleable assets at the Bunker Hill Mine.
-Information about the company is available on its website, www.bunkerhillmining.com, or within the SEDAR and EDGAR databases.
+Bunker Hill Mining Corp. has an option to acquire 100% of the Bunker Hill Mine.
+Information about the Company is available on its website, www.bunkerhillmining.com, or within the SEDAR and EDGAR databases.